dvallslanaquera/dvallslanaquera/README.md

 My favorite proverb: "If you want to go fast, go alone.
 If you want to go far, go together".
 Strong teams always win.

-My philosophy as a ML Engineer:  I'd rather build a system that survives real data than one that looks good in a demo.
+My philosophy as a ML Engineer:  I'd rather build a system that survives real data and solve real problems, than one that just looks good in a demo and a Power Point.

 Background across Criteo, FLUX and Dai-ichi Life Holdings.
 These days I freelance while finishing my master's degree, and occasionally lose an argument with an LLM I built.